Approximate symmetries and quantum error correction: Introduction

-The goal of this work is to establish a rigorous and comprehensive theory of approximate continuous symmetry measures in quantum channels and codes, and in particular, the interplay between them and QEC accuracy, which allows us to formally understand symmetry violation in QEC codes.
-More specifically, we introduce three different meaningful measures of the degree of symmetry violation respectively in terms of group-global and group-local covariance violation, and charge conservation violation, based on which quantitative notions of approximately covariant codes are defined correspondingly. {We establish a series of trade-off bounds between the QEC inaccuracy and the above approximate symmetry measures, employing techniques from approximate QEC~\cite{knill1997theory,beny2010general}, quantum metrology~\cite{giovannetti2011advances,kolodynski2013efficient,zhou2020theory} and quantum resource theory~\cite{chitambar2019quantum,marvian2020coherence,FangLiu19:nogo,fang2020no}.} In particular, our results induce various lower bounds on different forms of symmetry violation for the commonly studied exact QEC codes, which imply fine-grained restrictions on the transversally implementable logical gates, improving the Eastin--Knill theorem.
+In this work, we introduce a variety of approximate continuous symmetry measures in quantum channels and codes, and furthermore, establish a comprehensive theory of the competition between them and QEC accuracy for the most fundamental $U(1)$ case.
+More specifically, we introduce three different meaningful measures of the degree of symmetry violation in terms of group-global and group-local covariance violation respectively, and charge conservation violation, which correspondingly induce different quantitative notions of approximately covariant codes.
+We then derive a series of trade-off relations between the QEC inaccuracy and the above approximate symmetry measures under a general condition called Hamiltonian-in-Kraus-span (HKS) condition which subsumes transversality in our setup, by employing various techniques and ideas from approximate QEC\cite{knill1997theory,beny2010general}, quantum metrology\cite{giovannetti2011advances,kolodynski2013efficient,zhou2020theory} and quantum resource theory\cite{chitambar2019quantum,marvian2020coherence,FangLiu19:nogo,fang2020no}.
+In particular, our results indicate various forms of lower bounds on the symmetry violation of QEC codes, which imply universal fine-grained restrictions on the transversally implementable gates, improving the Eastin--Knill theorem.
 To exemplify the general theory, we present two explicit families of approximately covariant codes that nearly saturate certain lower bounds.
-In the end, we provide a blueprint for several potential applications to quantum gravity and condensed matter physics.
+In the end, we provide a blueprint for several potential applications in quantum gravity and condensed matter physics.

-The main goal of this Letter is to elucidate the intuitions behind our approaches and report the key results.
-Interested readers may refer to the companion paper \cite{SM} for details, additional results, and more in-depth discussions.
+The main goal of this paper is to elucidate the intuitions behind our approaches and report the most representative results.
+We refer interested readers to the Supplementary Information~\cite{SM}, which can be read independently as an extended companion paper gearing more towards the technical audience.
+All technical details, additional results, and more extensive discussions can be found in it.